Improving Sales Performance and Sales Conversion Statistics

 Sales conversion rate = (number of sales / total number of visitors ) * 100

-Simply put, mobile conversions are lower performance than desktop devices.
+Simply put, mobile conversions are lower performing than desktop conversions.
 Customers that use a mobile device have different user intent than desktop users who are a lot more likely to make a purchase than someone on a phone.

-However, if you provide enough motivation and decrease the number of friction points in the customer’s journey, more mobile users will convert.
+However, if you provide enough motivation and streamline the customer’s journey, more mobile users will convert.

 Sales velocity = (number of opportunities * Average Deal Size ($)* Conversion Rate) / Sales Cycle Length

-Because of this, you can see why it is crucial that you know your site’s traffic sources.
+Because of this, it is crucial that you know your site’s source of traffic.
 It’s also good to look at how each visitor is interacting within your sales pipeline.

-Start by looking at your sales statistics for each source of traffic and see how each source is converting.
-You should also find out at what stage traffic is dropping off to identify any issues with your sales funnel.
+We recommend starting by looking at each source of traffic and see how each source is converting.
+You should also find out at what stage your traffic is dropping off to identify any issues with your sales funnel.

 - Is it worth optimising your site for the visitors coming from traffic sources with a disappointing performance?

-- If a source of traffic already converts well, should you spend time optimising the site to get more traffic from it?
+- If a source of traffic already converts well, should you optimise the site to get more traffic from it?

 - If you can see visitors from one traffic source are mostly dropping off on a specific page, why do you think this is?
 What could you do to optimise that page and keep them moving further down the sales funnel?

-Keeping track of the CPA, or cost per acquisition metric is important if you want to make sure that you’re bringing in more money than is being spent on acquiring new leads.
+Keeping track of the CPA, or cost per acquisition metric, is important.
+This is useful if you want to make sure that you’re bringing in more money than is being spent on acquiring new leads.